Error!

 Acer palmatum

-Maple bonsai characterized by a height without pot of 27,5 cm, and a trunk size of 1 cm.
-The plant is grown in a rectangular glazed stoneware pot whose dimensions are 16,5x13xH7,5 cm.
+Maple bonsai characterized by a height without pot of 45,5 cm, trunk size of 2 and 4 cm, and nebari of 11 cm.
+The plant is grown in a rectangular glazed stoneware pot measuring 25x19,5xH8,5 cm.

 Acer palmatum dissectum garnet - Maple - 38 cm Acer palmatum dissectum garnet - Maple - 38 cm 2